Worried You Won’t Pass The Background Check? In These 5 Countries You Can Qualify For Residency Without One

 There are about 17 options for obtaining residency in Colombia, but the most popular are the pensioner’s visa and the investor’s visa.
 The required income levels are based on multiples of Colombia’s minimum wage, which changes each January.

 Colombia also offers investors a way to jump straight to permanent residency, by making an investment or buying a property.
-For this option, you must invest around 570 million pesos.
+For 2022, you must invest around 650,000,000 pesos.

 These remaining two options are not as clear-cut as Mexico, Chile, and Colombia, where background checks are never required.